PhotoBiz LLC Logo

 What are Canonical Tags?

-A canonical tag is a small piece of code that tells search engines which version of a page should be shown in search results when there are multiple versions of the same content.
+A canonical tag is a small piece of code that tells search engines which version of a page should be treated as the preferred version.

-When you create a blog post in PhotoBiz, the system automatically sets the correct canonical URL so that search engines know which version to index.
+When you create a blog post in PhotoBiz, the system automatically assigns a canonical URL.
+You do not need to configure or manage this manually.

 https://www.yourdomain.com/blog-post/blog-title